There is no place like home. ~~Frank Baum, “The Wizard of Oz”

 We are in exile east of Eden.

 “Thou hast made us for thyself, and our hearts are restless until they find their rest in thee.”~~St. Augustine

-Our main problem is not that we have broken a few ancient rules or modern day social conventions, our main problem is that we were made to find our home in God and we are looking for home in all the wrong places.
+Our main problem is not that we have broken a few ancient rules or modern-day social conventions, our main problem is that we were made to find our home in God and we are looking for a home in all the wrong places.

 But there is good news; we could have a homecoming.

 and it shall be called the Holy Way;

 no traveler, not even fools, shall go astray.